CHAPTER FOUR: RETURN

 He shot around, surprised at her presence, as he had not heard her approach.
 And, if he were fully honest with himself, he had not expected her to come.
 His heart lifted at her presence though he tried not to show just how much.

 She stood straight and tall and strong.
 She did not move to touch him.
 Thaf’ell did not touch much except in private.
-Yet this was the moment of his departing.
+Yet this was the moment of his departure.
 They might not see one another for many cycles.
 Perhaps he should make the first move?

 Khoth lifted his right hand to briefly touch her left forearm, but she sidestepped the touch.
 His hand fell back to his side.
 He felt as if he had been stabbed through the chest.
 His Xi screamed even as his Xa kept him from saying anything at all.